-This individual a agreement is in t he process o f selecting volunteers for the parish (parish name).
+This individual agreement is in the process of selecting volunteers for the parish (parish name).

-(Parish) is committed with regard to (volunteer Name) • to undertake the following tasks:(see the consistency with the job description and make addition according to the needs of the parish) to comply with the agreed schedules and availability: listen to his suggestions, recommendations, opinions, needs, etc. to ensure a program, prior and ongoing, information, integration and training (defined in the volunteer management process) to pay his expenses, previously authorized, incurred on behalf of the parish to be covered by adequate insurance, the risk of accidents caused or suffered by the volunteer as part of its activities, to recognize the value of his contribution to the mission of the parish community.
+(Parish) is committed with regard to (volunteer Name)

+- to undertake the following tasks:(see the consistency with the job description and make addition according to the needs of the parish) - to comply with the agreed schedules and availability: - listen to his suggestions, recommendations, opinions, needs, etc. - to ensure a program, prior and ongoing, information, integration and training (defined in the volunteer management process) - to pay his expenses, previously authorized, incurred on behalf of the parish - to be covered by adequate insurance, the risk of accidents caused or suffered by the volunteer as part of its activities, - to recognize the value of his contribution to the mission of the parish community.

 The parish may at any time decide to end the collaboration of (Name of volunteer) respecting as much as possible, a reasonable notice.
 The cause may be a change in the needs of the parish or the non-compliance by the volunteer, to the commitments below.

-(Volunteer name) is committed with regard to the parish (parish name): to respect the functioning of the parish and those in authority, to respect the code of ethics and code of conduct prescribed by the parish, to engage his/her best in assigned activities, to respect the agreed times and availability and inform the parish authority in case of impossibility, to attend information meetings and training workshops offered.
+(Volunteer name) is committed with regard to the parish (parish name):

+- to respect the functioning of the parish and those in authority, - to respect the code of ethics and code of conduct prescribed by the parish, - to engage his/her best in assigned activities, - to respect the agreed times and availability and inform the parish authority in case of impossibility, - to attend information meetings and training workshops offered.

 (Volunteer name) may at any time terminate his collaboration respecting as much as possible, a reasonable notice.

+Signed or n

-Signed on Name of the parish responsible Name of volunteer
+Name of the parish res ponsible

+Name of volunteer

-APPENDIX XVI - Code of Ethics specific to intervention within children, teenagers and minors under the law
+APPENDIX XVI - Code of Ethics specific to intervention within minors under the law and vulnerable adults.

-This code of ethics is provided, discussed and signed during stage 8 - "Orientation and training" of the filtering process.
+This code of ethics is provided, discussed and signed during stage 8 - "Orientation and training" This code of ethics is a formal step in the process of developing the Responsible Pastoral Ministry.
+It is discussed and signed during stage 8 - "Orientation and training" of the review and validation process.

-This code of ethics is to define a general framework within the attitude and behavior of pastoral workers should be located.
+The code of ethics defines the framework that the pastoral workers and volunteers (Stakeholders) need to adhere to in regards to attitude and behavior when carrying out their duties.
 This Code of Ethics applies to two levels to be described as: